 The majority of unpleasantness we’re likely to encounter by doing vegan advocacy tends to come not from meat eaters but from our fellow vegans, particularly online.
 Many vegans are not just misinformed on key issues, but also totally unreceptive to reconsidering their points of view.

 One place where this is especially evident concerns Vitamin B-12.
-Back in the 1980s an influential vegan advocacy book claimed that vegans might meet their B-12 needs by not washing their vegetables.
+Back in the 1980s an influential vegan advocacy book claimed that vegans could meet their B-12 needs by not washing their vegetables.
 This is doubly dangerous advice, since not only is it risky to eat food that hasn’t been properly cleaned, unwashed vegetables don’t even carry significant amounts of B-12.
 Yet this myth has persisted for decades, and I fear it’s impossible to eradicate.

 Another major point of misinformation within the vegan community concerns protein.
 In this case, early vegan advocacy books countered misinformation that vegans risked grave protein deficiencies with misinformation of their own, suggesting that it’s almost impossible for vegans to become deficient.
 That just isn’t the case.
-The reality is that while it’s incredibly easy for vegans to get enough protein, it’s also easy to fall short if you don’t give the matter attention.
-An otherwise healthful vegan diet comprised mainly of vegetables and brown rice is likely to be on the low side where protein is concerned, if protein-rich vegan foods like nuts, beans, and tofu aren’t part of the mix.
+The reality is that while it’s incredibly easy for vegans to get sufficient protein, it’s also easy to fall short if you don’t give the matter attention.
+An otherwise healthful vegan diet consisting mainly of vegetables and brown rice is likely to be on the low side where protein is concerned, if protein-rich vegan foods like nuts, beans, and tofu aren’t part of the mix.

 In the case of online forums, I tend to correct bad information with a short post linking to reliable sources.
+That way, there’s a good chance other people who read it will be swayed.
 Then, I go away, and—crucially—let my opponent have the last word.
 Reasonable people rarely get the last word, and that’s the way of the universe.

 Self-Care